Noise-induced strong stabilization: Crossing the critical region

 \subsection{Step down}

 Unfortunately, crossing the critical region quickly is not enough, since trajectories will reenter inevitably.
-Therefore, we have to use the strong negative drift $-r_t^w\cos^2(\phi_t)$ outside the critical region to compensate the growth.\\ We fix $1>\varepsilon>\tilde{\varepsilon}>0$ (small), $\sigma>0, T\geq 1, d>0$.
-For $k\in\mathbb{N}_0$, we set $R_k\coloneqq 2^k$ and define a sequence of regions which will be useful showing how the radius decreases outside of the critical region.
-Namely, we define
+Therefore, we have to use the strong negative drift $-r_t^w\cos^2(\phi_t)$ outside the critical region to compensate the growth.